 In the last few years, the contact center sector has experienced more disruption than in decades.
 It has prompted companies to revamp their call center manuals and embrace fresh company strategies that would guarantee their existence in the world-shifting technological transitions. .

 Post pandemic, a lot of the new behaviours and social norms that had been formed by the pandemic were still in place.
 This includes a need for advanced tech tools that facilitate an increasingly individualised digital presence, the requirement of workplace flexibility, and the opportunity to work from home.
-Call centre employees see their status improving against the setting of a global labour shortage and growing emphasis on customer service.
+Call center employees see their status improving against the setting of a global labour shortage and growing emphasis on customer service.

 - Higher sales incentives and pay

 - Flexible working conditions

 - Possibilities for ongoing training and progress

 - Employee well-being is acknowledged as a KPI

 Now let’s dive into the contact center trends in 2023 to help you plan better.